stephantul/reach/README.rst

 vectorization and bow approaches know how to deal with OOV words, removing these problems from your code.

-``reach`` also includes nearest neighbor calculation for arbitrary vectors, and composition functions for lists of items.
+``reach`` also includes nearest neighbor calculation for arbitrary vectors.

 Example
 '''''''